 — Jet, "Are You Gonna Be My Girl"

-Pretty Freeloaders are a common Harem Genre archetype, and occasionally show up in other genres too: They are girls, who move in with the protagonist as Innocent Cohabitation, and just stay there, without actually doing anything (or anyone, mostly), or paying for anything.
+Pretty Freeloaders are a common Harem Genre archetype, and occasionally show up in other genres too: They are girls (or sometimes guys), who move in with the protagonist as Innocent Cohabitation, and just stay there, without actually doing anything (or anyone, mostly), or paying for anything.

 open/close all folders